Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity

-This paper aims to present the spherically symmetric static Bardeen-like regular black hole solution of novel $4D$ EGB gravity coupled with the NED field.
-The black hole metric is characterized by three parameters, mass $M$, Gauss-Bonnet coupling parameter $\alpha$ and the magnetic charge $g$ coming from the NED.
-We discuss the structure of black hole horizons, which depending on the values of black hole parameters can describe the extremal black holes with degenerate horizons and nonextremal black holes with two distinct horizons.
-Analytical expressions for the various thermodynamical quantities, including the temperature, free energy, and specific heat are obtained.
-The paper is organized as follows: We begin in Sect.~\ref{BAdS_section} with the construction of the spherically symmetric black hole in novel $4D$ EGB gravity coupled with the NED.
-Section~\ref{sec3} is devoted to the thermodynamics of the black hole.
-Finally, we summarize our main findings in Sect.~\ref{sec5} .\\
+This paper presents the spherically symmetric static Bardeen-like regular black holes of the regularized $4D$ EGB gravity coupled with the NED field.
+We also showed an identical solutions in the physically motivated alternate regularized $4D$ EGB gravity, based on the Kaluza--Klein-like dimensional reduction procedure.
+Three parameters characterize the black hole metric, mass $M$, GB coupling parameter $\alpha$, and the magnetic charge $g$ coming from the NED.
+We discuss the structure of black hole horizons, which depending on the values of black hole parameters, can describe the extremal black holes with degenerate horizons and nonextremal black holes with two distinct horizons.
+Analytic expressions for the various thermodynamical quantities, including the temperature, free energy, and specific heat, are obtained.
+The paper is organized as follows: We begin in Section~\ref{BAdS_section} with the construction of the spherically symmetric black holes in novel $4D$ EGB gravity coupled with the NED.
+Section~\ref{sec3} is devoted to the study of black hole thermodynamics and phase transitions.
+Finally, we summarize our main findings in Section~\ref{sec4}.